Azure/impact-reporting-samples/Onboarding/Connector/Azure Monitor Connector/Scripts/Documentation/BashScriptTsgAndFaq.md

 3. Ensure that you have **Contributor** access to the subscription(s)

 This covers the common scenarios encountered while running the `create-impact-reporting-connector.sh` script.
-For issues not covered here, create a github issue [here](https://github.com/Azure/impact-reporting-samples/issues/new?template=Blank+issue)
+For issues not covered here, create a Github issue [here](https://github.com/Azure/impact-reporting-samples/issues/new?template=Blank+issue)